 This will include educator guided online learning activities within the unit site.

 |Scheduled learning activities - campus||

-3 x 1 hour classes per week, 1 x 1 hour seminar per week, 1 x 5 hour practical class per trimester.
-All students are required to attend and participate in practical activities for this unit at scheduled sessions during the trimester intensive week.
+1 x 2 hour seminar per week, 1 x 1 hour seminar per week, 1 x 5 hour practical experience (laboratory) per trimester.

 This unit provides an introduction to fluid mechanics, the study of the behaviour and motion of fluids, both liquid and gases.
 It covers concept of ideal and real fluids, basic equations of fluid statics, hydrostatic forces, buoyancy and surface tension and relative equilibrium.
 Application of fluid mechanics range from studying laminar and turbulent flows, drag and lift, pressure losses in various fluid handling systems.
 The unit deals with the physics of fluid flow (the underlying principles and theory) as well as the engineering aspects (application to everyday problems).

-To be eligible to obtain a pass in this unit, students must achieve an overall mark of at least 40% in the examination and a mark of at least 40% in the laboratory work.
+To be eligible to obtain a pass in this unit, students must achieve an overall mark of at least 40% in the End-of-Unit Assessment.

 Unit Fee Information